For those in the market for social intranet software, a quick look at the many options is enough to cause confusion.

 They also use these social networks to communicate with others, whether it be friends and family or with random strangers, through private messaging, status updates, and instant messaging and chat.

-Social intranets are very similar in features to the public social networking concepts -- they enable the sharing and consuming of information as well as the business communication tools that these public social networks provide.
+Social intranet platforms are very similar in features to the public social networking concepts -- they enable the sharing and consuming of information as well as the business communication tools that these public social networks provide.

 It's often that a social intranet platform will also include collaboration and productivity tools.
 Wiki's, task management, private and shared calendars, discussion forums, and ideation are all considered collaboration tools.
 They enable you to work with people inside and outside your business from anywhere, anytime ... in real-time or asynchronously.